swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 ### Alternative Bundle Formats

-One alternative is to allow only a single build-time/run-time combination per bundle, but this may complicate distribution of destinations bundles in some scenarios.
+One alternative is to allow only a single build-time/run-time combination per bundle, but this may complicate distribution of Swift SDK bundles in some scenarios.
 The existing `.artifactbundle` format is flexible enough to support bundles with a single or multiple combinations.

-Different formats of destination bundles can be considered, but we don't think those would be significantly different from the proposed one.
+Different formats of Swift SDK bundles can be considered, but we don't think those would be significantly different from the proposed one.
 If they were different, this would complicate bundle distribution scenarios for users who want to publish their own artifact bundles with executables, as defined in SE-0305.

-## Making Destination Bundles Fully Self-Contained
+## Making Swift SDK Bundles Fully Self-Contained

-Some users expressed interest in self-contained destination bundles that ignore the value of `PATH` environment variable and prevent launching any executables from outside of a bundle.
+Some users expressed interest in self-contained Swift SDK bundles that ignore the value of `PATH` environment variable and prevent launching any executables from outside of a bundle.
 So far in our practice we haven't seen any problems caused by the use of executables from `PATH`.
-Quite the opposite, we think most destinations would want to reuse as many tools from `PATH` as possible, which would allow making destination bundles much smaller.
+Quite the opposite, we think most Swift SDKs would want to reuse as many tools from `PATH` as possible, which would allow making Swift SDK bundles much smaller.
 For example as of Swift 5.7, on macOS `clang-13` binary takes ~360 MB, `clangd` ~150 MB, and `swift-frontend` ~420 MB.
-Keeping copies of these binaries in every destination bundle seems quite redundant when existing binaries from `PATH` can be easily reused.
+Keeping copies of these binaries in every Swift SDK bundle seems quite redundant when existing binaries from `PATH` can be easily reused.
 Additionally, we find that preventing tools from being launched from arbitrary paths can't be technically enforced without sandboxing, and there's no cross-platform sandboxing solution available for SwiftPM.
 Until such sandboxing solution is available, we'd like to keep the existing approach where setting `PATH` environment variable behaves in a